tetframework/Tonnikala/README.rst

 `set_tonnikala_reload(reload)`
     If `True`, makes tonnikala not cache templates.
 Default is `False`.

-These 3 can also be controlled by `tonnikala.extensions`, `tonnikala.search_paths` and `tonnikala.reload` in .ini settings.
+These 3 can also be controlled by `tonnikala.extensions`, `tonnikala.search_paths` and `tonnikala.reload` respectively in the deployment settings (the `.ini` files).
-If `tonnikala.reload` is not present, Tonnikala follows the `pyramid.reload_templates`.
+If `tonnikala.reload` is not set, Tonnikala shall follow the `pyramid.reload_templates` setting.

 Status
 ======

-Alpha, working features are
+Beta, working features are

 * Structural elements ``py:if``, ``py:unless``, ``py:def``, ``py:for``,
   ``py:replace``, ``py:content``